davidcarozza/boats0d-review/README.md

 boats0d-review
 --------------

-BOATS-1.0: The Bioeconomic Open Access Trophic Size-spectrum model.
+BOATS-1.0: The BiOeconomic mArine Trophic Size-spectrum model.
 A bioenergetically-constrained coupled fisheries-economics model for global studies of harvesting and climate change.